wellcomecollection/docs/rfcs/027-relation-embedder/README.md

 We therefore need a method to generate relation data on works within the pipeline, in advance of indexing for the API.

-## Enricher
+## Relation embedder

 In order to include relation data on the work model itself it is clear there needs to be an additional stage of the pipeline which is able to query relationships between works, and include data from related works onto the work itself.
-This proposed name for this stage is the enricher.
+This proposed name for this stage is the relation embedder.

 It is important that this stage takes place after the merger: if denormalisation happens before this stage the related data may be inconsistent with what exists on the work post merging.
-For this reason the enricher should exist near the end of the pipeline immediately preceding the ID minter.
+For this reason the relation embedder should exist near the end of the pipeline immediately preceding the ID minter.

-There are a few possible methods by which the enricher can query relationships between works:
+There are a few possible methods by which the relation embedder can query relationships between works:

-1) Assuming the merged works coming into the enricher are stored within some Elasticsearch index, the existing API code for querying on the archive path could be repurposed for this.
+1) Assuming the merged works coming into the relation embedder are stored within some Elasticsearch index, the existing API code for querying on the archive path could be repurposed for this.

-2) Before coming into the enricher we could build and store a directed graph representation of the archives in some data store, with each node being a work and the edges encoding relations.
+2) Before coming into the relation embedder we could build and store a directed graph representation of the archives in some data store, with each node being a work and the edges encoding relations.
 We will discuss this further in the [Graph Store](#graph-store) section.

-In either case, denormalisation of works within the enricher would consist of:
+In either case, denormalisation of works within the relation embedder would consist of:

 1. Fetching the relations for a given work
 2. Emitting a new work containing the relevant fields embedded (`parts`, `partOf`, `precededBy`, `succeededBy`)